 It's time to take a closer look at the North Division teams to see how they are shaping up in July.
 Let’s get right to it…

-Cincinnati Bengals:The Bengals missed the playoffs again in 2017.
-Veteran QB Andy Dalton struggled last year, but returns as the starter for 2018.
+Cincinnati Bengals:The Bengals missed the playoffs again in 2018.
+Veteran QB Andy Dalton struggled last year, but returns as the starter for 2019.
 Dalton can still produce the big game here and there, but consistency has never been his forte.
 As a result, I still avoid drafting him in fantasy leagues.
-QB A.J.
-McCarron is gone, so QB Matt Barkley is the current backup.
-In the running game, RB Jeremy Hill is gone, as the team has installed second-year RB Joe Mixon as the starter.
-Mixon is talented, and should make for a solid #2 fantasy RB in 2018.
+QB Jeff Driskel returns as the backup.
+In the running game, third-year RB Joe Mixon returns as the solid starter.
+Mixon is talented, and is a clear top 10 fantasy RB in 2019.
 RB Giovani Bernard returns, as the primary backup and handcuff.
 In the passing game, WR A.J.
-Green returns as the #1 WR, coming off an inconsistent season.
-That said, he is still a very talented player, one whom remains a solid top 10 fantasy WR.
-Veteran WR Brandon LaFell also returns as the default starter, since WR Tyler Boyd struggled last year and second-year WR John Ross was non-existent in his rookie season.
-LaFell can be had at the every end of your draft, while Ross is a late-round fantasy sleeper with untapped potential.
-At tight end, gimpy WR Tyler Eifert (back) was re-signed, but may still not be healthy when camp begins, making his fantasy stock very shaky at best.
-Backup TE Tyler Kroft produced well in Eifert's absence, so he's one to watch this summer if Eifert can't get (or stay) healthy.
+Green and breakout WR Tyler Boyd return as one of the better 1-2 tandems at wideout in the league.
+If Green can stay healthy, both should be very productive for their fantasy owners.
+Third-year WR John Ross needs to pick up his production if he's to have any chance of sticking with the team beyond 2019.
+Is Ross a sleeper?
+Not if both Green and Boyd stay healthy.
+WR Cody Core and WR Josh Malone return for depth.
+At tight end, TE Tyler Eifert (ankle) was re-signed, but may still not be healthy when camp begins, making his fantasy stock very shaky at best.
+When healthy, he can produce solid numbers, but he's been unable to stay healthy the past several seasons.
+Backup TE Tyler Kroft is now a Bill, leaving TE C.J.
+Uzomah to backup Eifert (or start if Eifert can't play).
 Veteran PK Randy Bullock returns, but it's probably best to avoid him in your draft due to inconsistent scoring chances.

 That does it for the North divisions.
 Look for my views regarding the teams in the South shortly.
 All comments, complimentary or otherwise, are always welcome via the contact page.
 Let's talk fantasy football!